Foreign transaction fees are becoming easier to avoid. If you have travel in mind, here’s how they work, which cards charge them and which don’t.

 Many banks still charge foreign transaction fees for withdrawing cash at foreign ATMs, even if foreign credit card purchase transactions can occur fee-free.
 Some banks waive certain fees if you withdraw money from partner bank ATMs.

-For example, Bank of America generally charges a 3% fee to withdraw cash from a foreign ATM.
-However, if you use an ATM at one of the company’s Global Alliance Partners, which includes Barclays, Deutsche Bank, China Construction Bank and six others, the fee is waived, according to the Bank of America website.
+For example, Bank of America generally charges a 3 percent fee to withdraw cash from a foreign ATM.
+However, if you use an ATM at one of the company’s Global ATM Alliance partners, which includes Barclays United Kingdom, Deutsche Bank, China Construction Bank and six others, the fee is waived, according to the Bank of America website.

 Overall, ATM foreign transaction fees can vary depending on the issuer, the card and how you use it.
 Travelers who withdraw cash from ATMs in the local currency may incur several fees: